tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 Like many serious topics in security, we start with a game.
 The game involves a challenger, and yourself.
 You want to prove who you are to this challenger.
-You do this by exchanging messages with eachother.
+You do this by exchanging messages with eacho ther.
 We call this game an "identification protocol".
 At least, I do.

-The simplest protocol we can attempt follows the club analogy.
+The simplest protocol follows the club analogy.
 We know some secret $\textcolor{red}{a}$.
 If a challenger wants to check who we are, we can prove our identity by showing that we know our this secret.
 The simplest way to do this is to